AmeerD/AmeerD.github.io/_pages/reading.md

 Note: This is a no research paper zone, just leisure reading :)

 ## Currently Reading
-* The Decagon House Murders, Yukito Ayatsuji (translated by Ho-ling Wong)
 * When I'm Gone, Look For Me in the East, Quan Barry
 * The Picture of Dorian Gray, Oscar Wilde (audio by Phoebe Judge)